kendall-beaver/misinformation-study/analysis/data/README.md

 1. First Seven Items _3 - *"Secret organizations communicate with extraterrestrials, but keep this fact from the public."*
 1. First Seven Items _4 - *"The spread of most viruses and/or diseases is the result of the deliberate, concealed efforts of some organization."*
 1. First Seven Items _5 - "Large groups of scientists manipulate, fabricate, or suppress evidence in order to deceive the public."
-1. First Seven Items _6
+1. First Seven Items _6 - The government regularly permits or perpetrates acts of terrorism on its own soil, disguising its involvement.
-1. First Seven Items _7
+1. **First Seven Items _7**:
 1. Last Eight Items _1
 1. Last Eight Items _2
 1. Last Eight Items _3